Payments in Embeddables are handled via Stripe, with a dedicated Stripe component that is integrated deeply into our platform.

 • Both types of line item require you to enter a quantity.

-• If you need your line items to be dynamic (i.e. change based on the user’s answers, like what plan they select), see below.
+If you need your line items to be dynamic (i.e. change based on the user’s answers, like what plan they select), see the Add dynamic line items section below.

 6